Juliana Riffat, B.A., Dip. Psych., R.P.

 In therapy, we may look at how your experiences and relationships have shaped your sense of safety and self.
 We might explore different parts of you — the ones that carry pain, the ones that protect, and the ones that hope for change — and help them find more balance together.
 By slowing down and paying attention to the body’s signals, new patterns of calm, compassion, and confidence can begin to take root.

 I hold a Postgraduate Diploma in Psychodynamic Psychotherapy from the Ontario Psychotherapy and Counselling College and an Honours Bachelor of Arts from McMaster University.
-I’ve also trained in Dialectical Behaviour Therapy (DBT) for Adolescents and Families, Dyadic Developmental Therapy, Cognitive Behaviour Therapy (CBT), Expressive Arts Therapy, Internal Family Systems (IFS), Somatic Experiencing (SE), and trauma-focused programs for children, youth, and families, including the Embrave Enhanced Gender-Based Violence Protocol.
+I’ve also trained in Dialectical Behaviour Therapy (DBT) for Adolescents and Families, Dyadic Developmental Therapy, Cognitive Behaviour Therapy (CBT), Expressive Arts Therapy, Internal Family Systems (IFS), Somatic Experiencing (SE), and trauma-focused approaches for children, youth, and families, including the Embrave Enhanced Gender-Based Violence Protocol.

 Treatments